 As the bridge under construction stretches 55 kilometres to link Hong Kong with Macao, it crosses the waters of the Pearl River Delta (PRD), home to the largest urban area in the world.

 Known as the Hong Kong-Zhuhai-Macao Bridge for the very places it connects, it sets a record itself as the second longest of its kind in the world.
-Scheduled to be completed in 2018, the bridge has a section that runs for seven kilometres in a submarine tunnel that passes four artificial islands.
+Officially opened on October 23, 2018 by President Xi Jinping after 9 years of construction, the bridge has a section that runs for seven kilometres in a submarine tunnel that passes four artificial islands.

 Its construction is costing China $16 billion, part of an ambitious $300 billion plan announced in 2009 to develop a vast infrastructure network to join the nine mainland cities (Guangzhou, Shenzhen, Zhuhai, Foshan, Huizhou, Dongguan, Zhongshan, Jiangmen, Zhaowing) that make up the Pearl River Delta as a single urban area.